amplication/amplication/README.md

 Amplication Client is the front end of the platform that provides you with an easy-to-drive UI for building your next low-code application.
 The client is based on React, Apollo client, Primer components, React Material Web Components, Formik, and more.

-# Version one
+# Version 1.0.0

-Amplication is currently in its Version 1.
-This is the first major release of Amplication with enterprise grade production readiness & scale.
-In this version we have launched many new features and have done enhancement in the current ones.
-You can checkout features earlier in the readme file.
+Amplication is currently in its version 1.0.
+This is the first major release of Amplication with enterprise-grade production readiness & scale.
+In this version, we have introduced multiple new features and enhanced the existing ones.
+The feature set is listed above in the README file.

-# Support
+## Support

-## Ask a question about Amplication

-You can ask questions, and participate in discussions about Amplication-related topics in the Amplication Discord channel.
+Ask your questions and participate in discussions on Amplication-related and web-dev topics at Amplication Discord channel.

 <a href="https://discord.gg/Z2CG3rUFnu"><img src="https://amplication.com/images/discord_banner_purple.svg" /></a>